RY X: Career

 In May 2016, Cuming released his second album Dawn through Infectious Records and Loma Vista Records.
 The album charted at number 34 in the UK Album Charts as well as charting in Germany, France, Canada, and Australia.
 It gained favourable reception from the media, with a New York Times review saying, "His voice is a pearly, androgynous tenor, a vessel for liquid melancholy that blurs words at the edges.
 He stretches pop structures with repetition that grows devotional, obsessive, hypnotic."
-In support of the album, he began an extensive tour across Europe and the U.S. as well as appearing at many festivals throughout 2016, such as Barn on the Farm and the Montreux Jazz Festival.
+In support of the album, Coming began an extensive tour across Europe and the U.S. as well as appearing at many festivals throughout 2016, such as Barn on the Farm and the Montreux Jazz Festival.

 Cuming's third studio album, Unfurl, was released in February 2019 via Infectious Music.
 The single "Untold" was released from the album in October 2018, which coincided with the beginning of his global tour.

 “Cuming has previously appeared on tracks by Diplo, ODESZA, Duke Dumont, and Black Coffee, and was commissioned to remix Rihanna’s “Love on the Brain”.”

 Blood Moon, Cuming's fourth album, was released in June 2022 via BMG.
 The album was recorded, produced and engineered almost entirely by Cuming at his home studio in Topanga.
 Blood Moon was released on the same day as Drake's album Honestly, Nevermind.
 "It was a dual celebration for RY X, who co-wrote and co-produced the Honestly, Nevermind track “Sticky”.”
 Blood Moon features collaborator Ólafur Arnalds on the track, "Colorblind".
 The project also took Cuming to Iceland to collaborate with Imre and Marne Van Opstal and nature photographer Benjamin Hardman for the official videos of "Your Love" and "Come Back".
 Blood Moon Remixes was released the following year, in June 2023.